 When I first started using it I was alarmed at all the mistakes I made in old posts and went back and fixed them.
 It also catches extra space and other flubs you may make when you’re typing.

 Building a list is crucial if you are using your blog for business.
-Most website owners use some type of form on their site to collect email addresses from willing participants.
+Most website owners use some type of form from an email list provider on their site to collect email addresses from willing participants.

 Sending regular emails to your readers helps you connect with them and will send them back to your site to read new posts or to offers you want to promote.